Money room

-The money room, in New York City Transit Authority parlance, refers to a formerly highly secure Second floor within the NYCTA headquarters at 370 Jay Street that handled cash collected in the system and recycled tokens formerly used throughout the automated fare collection system.
+In New York City Transit Authority (NYCTA) terminology, the money room referred to a highly secure facility located on the second floor of NYCTA headquarters at 370 Jay Street that handled cash collected in the system and recycled tokens formerly used throughout the automated fare collection system.

-A fictionalized account of the money room, and a cash-carrying work train called the "money train", and official called a revenue collection train; have been featured in a film.
-The old facility, located at 370 Jay Street in Downtown Brooklyn, was decommissioned in 2006.
+A fictionalized account of the money room, and a cash-carrying work train, populary called the "money train", and officially known as the revenue collection train; has featured in the 1995 film "Money train".
+The facility at 370 Jay Street in Downtown Brooklyn, was decommissioned in 2006.

 This facility had a direct connections via tunnels to small docks on the subway system, one route each for each division: IRT, BMT and IND that ran closest to 370 Jay Street and thereby allowing the money train to stop and drop off collected cash and pick up bags of tokens for distribution to token booths throughout the system.

 Only the IND Division unloading dock could be seen from public vantage point in the Jay Street - Borough Hall Station.
 The other two locations were located between stations out of public view.)

-From these loading / unloading dock doors led to corridors in the basement of 370 Jay Street, and in turn led to a direct freight elevator from the basement corridors to the money room the Second floor.
+From these loading and unloading dock doors led to corridors in the basement of 370 Jay Street, and in turn led to a direct freight elevator from the basement corridors to the money room the second floor.